 Superannuation is a way to save for retirement and is compulsory in Australia.
 Learn how it works in this guide.

-Superannuation is the main way of saving for retirement, and is compulsory in Australia.
-In the past, people relied on their personal savings in retirement as well as a government support.
+the superannuation guarantee is the compulsory rate at which Australian employers must contribute to their employee's retirement savings.
+Before compulsory superannuation, people relied on their personal savings in retirement as well as a government support.

 What is superannuation?